AbhaySingh71/Papeer--Agentic-Research-Paper-RAG-System/README.md

 ## Deployment

-Deployment supports multiple options:

-1. **Streamlit Community Cloud**: The easiest path to deploy directly from GitHub.
-Check the [Streamlit Deployment Guide](streamlit_deployment.md) for step-by-step instructions and secrets setup.
+Deployment is split into two paths:

-2. **Dockerfile**: For packaging the application into a portable, production-ready container.
+1. `Dockerfile` for building the application container.
-3. **AWS Fargate & Terraform**: For serverless, containerized hosting on AWS with persistent EFS storage.
-Defined in `deploy.py` and the `terraform/` directory.
+2. `deploy.py` plus the `terraform/` folder for provisioning AWS infrastructure.

 ### How deployment works